sergioisidoro/about-me/cv.md

 ## Bachelor's in Information Technology and Computer engineering @ Instituto Superior Tecnico
 Instituto Superior Tecnico is one of the 2 major engineering schools in Portugal.
 It is known for its high standards and to give its students a broad set of skills in problem solving

-The Bachelor's in Information Techonology and Computer engineering provides a strong foundation in all aspects of computer science and engineering.
+The Bachelor's in Information Technology and Computer engineering provides a strong foundation in all aspects of computer science and engineering.

 The studies cover topics such as:
-* Computer Architecture (eg. CPU design, Assembly languanges, etc)
+* Computer Architecture (eg. CPU design, Assembly languages, etc)
 * Compilers
 * Computer Graphics
 * Artificial Intelligence
 * Software engineering
 * Distributed Systems

-Some languages used in the various subjects unclude:
+Some languages used in the various subjects include:
 * C
 * C++
 * Java